-(rhymes with "pass her mine" and "gas burr wine" or "pass her thing" and "mass fur bling")
+(It rhymes with "pass her mine" and "gas burr wine" or "pass her thing" and "mass fur bling.")

 The Passeriformes is the largest order of bird classification and includes more than half the world's different bird species, with more than 5,000 unique species classified as passerines.
 These birds are often inaccurately called songbirds, as not all of them are equally vocally adept and not all passerines have musical calls or songs.
 Most birds in this classification do share many characteristics, however, including:

-- Small to medium body size with generally upright relaxed posture when perched
+- Small to medium body size with a generally upright relaxed posture when perched.

 - Ducks, geese, swans, and similar waterfowl